opdavies/oliverdavies.uk/source/_posts/2013-11-19-dont-bootstrap-drupal-use-drush.md

   - drupal-planet
   - php
 ---
+{% block excerpt %}
+There are times when doing Drupal development when you need to run a custom PHP script, maybe moving data from one field to another, that doesn't warrant the time and effort to create a custom module.
+In this scenario, it would be quicker to write a .php script and bootstrap Drupal to gain access to functions like `node_load()` and `db_query()`.

+To bootstrap Drupal, you would need to add some additional lines of code to the stop of your script.
+Here is an alternative way.
+{% endblock %}

+{% block content %}
 There are times when doing Drupal development when you need to run a custom PHP script, maybe moving data from one field to another, that doesn't warrant the time and effort to create a custom module.
 In this scenario, it would be quicker to write a .php script and bootstrap Drupal to gain access to functions like `node_load()` and `db_query()`.

 To bootstrap Drupal, you would need to add some additional lines of code to the stop of your script.
 Something like: